How are freight rates calculated?

 What’s the most expensive type of cargo to ship?

-Any freight which requires specialist handling, such as temperature-controlled, hazardous or otherwise ‘abnormal’ loads will be more expensive to ship.
+Any freight which requires special handling, such as temperature-controlled, hazardous or otherwise ‘abnormal’ loads will be more expensive to ship.
 Many of these items will require specialist teams with qualifications to complete the shipment.
 Almost counter-intuitively, the more freight you ship, the cheaper it will be.
 But when you think about it, this makes sense.
 When businesses are shipping freight frequently, and in larger amounts, it costs less to move for the carrier themselves: the same amount of fuel or energy goes into transporting a letter as transporting an entire crate.
 After all, that’s why there are businesses whose sole purpose is to make freight easier and cheaper to transport for small businesses and individuals.

 Anything else to consider?

-Sending a FCL (full container load) means you will be charged a flat fee, as these containers are easier for a company to manage in terms of tracking and allocating space.
+Sending an FCL (full container load) means you will be charged a flat fee, as these containers are easier for a company to manage in terms of tracking and allocating space.
 Shipping containers are standardised, meaning they are the same size all over the world.
 LCL – less than container load – cargo will most often be consolidated along with shipments from other companies into a container.
-These will most often be charged by weight or dimensions, and is down to whoever is consolidating the loads.
+These will most often be charged by weight or dimensions and is down to whoever is consolidating the loads.

 Just like most industries, there are also seasonal peaks.
 As demand rises ahead of holiday periods, shipments become more expensive, as does warehousing and storage.
 Currency exchange rates will also affect shipment costs to a lesser degree, but it’s still worth checking.